KenKundert/nestedtext/doc/examples.rst

 Applying *to_paths* in the schema converts whatever is specified to a list and converts each member to a pathlib_ path with the ``~`` properly expanded.

+Notice that the schema is defined in a different manner that the above examples.
+In those, you simply state which type you are expecting for the value and you use the *Coerce* function to indicate that the value should be cast to that type if needed.
+In this example, simple functions are passed in that perform validation and coercion as needed.
+This is a more flexible approach and allows better control of the error messages.

 Here are the processed settings::

     {'my gpg ids': ['odin@norse-gods.com'],